 Check out this video to get an idea what Roger Spry drills are like:

 IN OTHER WORDS: Roger Spry drills are lessons in compromise and improvisation.
-You basically have to remain on your toes at all times and expect the unexpected.
+You basically have to remain on your toes at all times and expect the unexpected when playing soccer, whether you're a striker, midfielder, defender or a goalkeeper.
 Although you can’t predict what will happen, you can be ready for it.